Course code C810Apply now

 Fascinated by the human condition?
 Want to learn more about why we act the way we do?
 Then it sounds like you're ready for a course in applied psychology.
 We make sure to cover all the core areas, from the social and individual differences to research methodologies and biological issues.
 You'll learn how psychology is used in the real world to inform policy and practice.

 We offer insight into a wide range of topics, including how children learn, the motivations and treatment of offending behaviour, managing stress in the workplace and many more.
-As our programme is accredited by the British Psychological Society, you can be confident that the skills you learn will be relevant and of the highest level.
+As our programme is accredited by the British Psychological Society, you can be confident that the skills you learn will be relevant and of the highest level and in addition, this programme scored 91% for overall satisfaction in the 2016 National Student Survey.
 Take the first step on your journey to becoming a Chartered Psychologist by taking our fully informative course!

 You'll be equipped with an understanding of the processes and mechanisms that underpin human behaviour and experience.
 We'll help you learn to investigate questions that are relevant to social policy, exploring contemporary issues centred around people's lives.
 You will acquire the skills necessary to apply theory and research to the real world, giving you the context needed to put your skills to use in the workplace.